Meet Our Team

 James L. Colombo

-James L. Colombo is the Interim Director of the WSU Energy Program.
+James L. Colombo is the manager of the Information Technology Department the WSU Energy Program.

 Colombo has over 45 years of experience providing technical service, support, and training to customers such as Washington state agencies, universities, citizens, management, and employees.
 He has considerable experience with project, program, and team leadership; strategic planning; budgets; and business development.
 Throughout his career, Colombo has excelled at providing customer-focused services to internal and external customers.